practicajs/practica/docs/blog/prisma-is-different/index.md

 Error handling
 License: "It allows users to use the software for any purpose, to distribute it, to modify it, and to distribute modified versions of the software under the terms of the license, without concern for royalties"
 Prisma is shooting at 3 important things
+Automatic transaction

+TO and Seq don't really have mapper